seen-haus/seen-contracts/README.md

 ### Configure Environment
 Create a file called `environments.js` with
 - The following info for each Ethereum network environment.
-  * `forkNode`: the url endpoint for forking the ethereum network
-  * `forkBlock`: the block to fork the network ethereum from
   * `txNode`: the endpoint for sending ethereum transactions
   * `mnemonic`: a valid ethereum HD wallet seed phrase

-- The following info for interacting with Etherscan and Coinmarketcap:
+- The following info for verifying code on Etherscan and running the gas reporter
   * `etherscan.apiKey`: your etherscan API key
   * `coinmarketcap.apiKey`: your coinmarketcap API key